SajidAbdullah729/SajidAbdullah729/README.md

 **Experience of University life:**

 *Created some **group projects** for my undergraduate academics.
 *Experience in **Machine Learning and Deep Learning Models** for my undergraduate thesis.
+*Experience in organizing and judging for programming contests.

 If you are looking for a programmer with **problem solving skills**, you can contact me at **LinkedIn**.